Coming up in 2018: Mozart’s Don Giovanni

 For our final production of 2017, Opera Otago welcomes the whole family to our swashbuckling season of Gilbert and Sullivan’s much loved operetta, ‘The Pirates of Penzance.’
 This jaunty tale has it all: A Pirate King with a heart of gold!
 The very model of a Modern Major General!
 A nursery -maid who has a lot of explaining to do to her boss!
 A hero and heroine whose fates hang on the wording of a contract!
 Best of all, we have a cast of singers who by night play pirates, policemen and daughters but by day are mild-mannered citizens of our own fair city!
 This show will have you singing all the way home.
 Don’t miss out- book now! https://tickets.operaotago.co.nz/

-An Opera in three acts – Libretto and Music by Jonathan Drummond – World Premiere Production
+An opera in three acts – Libretto and Music by John Drummond – World Premiere Production.

 A century ago, in 1917, Otago farmer Archibald Baxter was arrested for refusing to serve in the NZ military forces.
 Over the ensuing eighteen months he and thirteen other New Zealand conscientious objectors were subjected to various kinds of punishment, humiliation and torture at the hands of the military authorities, in New Zealand, in England, and on the battlefield of Ypres in Belgium.
 War Hero tells Baxter’s extraordinary story.